AppHouseKitchen/AlDente-Charge-Limiter/README.md

 #### Don't overcook your battery!
 Keep it fresh and chewy with AlDente.

+## AlDente for Apple Silicon is coming soon!

 ## Why do I need this?
 Li-ion and polymer batteries (like the one in your MacBook) last the longest when operating between 30 and 80 percent.
 Keeping your battery at 100% at all times can shorten the lifespan of your notebook significantly.
 More information can be found here: